Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 SD2ErrorLogFile = "../logs/SD2Errors.log" #there is no log directory option so you must specify path + file here
 ```

-and finally the AHBot.conf I will be leaving all values in the AH-Bot at defaults, however i will show you which lines are needed to turn the AH-Bot on:
+Finally the AHBot.conf I will be leaving all values in the AH-Bot at defaults, however I will show you which lines are needed to turn the AH-Bot on:
 ```
 AuctionHouseBot.Seller.Enabled = 1
 ...